Air Cannons, Spud Guns, Potato

 About American Air Cannons

-I started out building "Polish Cannons" for my nephews back in
+I started out building "Potato Cannons" for my nephews back in 2001.
+Remember

-2001.
-Remember those old 3 or 4 soup cans taped together, some lighter fluid and a Tennis
+those old 3 or 4 soup cans taped together, some lighter fluid and a Tennis Ball.

 We called them Polish Cannons...

-After inconsistant launches and lighter fluid everywhere, I knew there had to
+After inconsistent launches and lighter fluid everywhere, I knew there had to

 be a better and safer way.

-I decided to create pneumatic spud gun or potato cannon air cannons wiht the potential for making them launch consistantly, launch
+I decided to create pneumatic spud gun or potato cannon air cannons with the potential for making them launch consistently, launch

 with more power, and safe for anyone wishing to shoot one.
 See our videos here.